-When my former UC Berkeley colleague Eric Craypo took over Berkeley Optometry Magazine, he transformed it from a hybrid research and news publication into a story-driven magazine -- an especially impressive feat for an annual.
+When my former UC Berkeley colleague Eric Craypo took over Berkeley Optometry Magazine, he transformed it from a hybrid research and news publication into a story-driven magazine - an especially impressive feat for an annual.
 This year I wrote on a fascinating study about eyecare in rural India that was desperately needed and yet vastly underutilized.
-A team that included a local physician in India, a School of Optometry professor emeritus, and his wife, a social epidemiologist, used photographic storytelling as a novel and hugely successful approach to solving the problem.
+Photographic storytelling was a novel and hugely successful approach to solving the problem.

 Schor calculates that the clinic sees about 20,000 patients a year now, and that 10 to 15 percent of these patients are also screened or managed for vascular diseases, like diabetes and hypertension.
 “That’s a lot of previously undiagnosed or untreated people.
 [The LVPEI team] ended up doing much more than bringing in patients.
 They actually broadened the service,” he says.
 “They’re doing something that’s preemptively reducing risk of vision loss.”
 Read more.